pebobot/LED_Panel/README.md

 Project to use the RGB LED panels donated to Syn Shop

 The current code is based on a Teensy 3.2.
 The project will need something much more powerful because the Teensy isn't able to update the display fast enough.
+LED_Write_Buffer_Teensy demonstrates the problem.
+The Teensy can't PWM the display fast enough to avoid flickering.

 # Basics